9th National Congress of the Communist Party of Vietnam: The Congress and the 1st plenum

 The Politburo Standing Committee and the Advisory Council to the Central Committee were abolished at the congress, and the Secretariat was reestablished.
 The Secretariat was elected by the 1st plenum of the 9th Central Committee.
 The abolishment of the Advisory Council effectively ended the behind-the-scenes influence of senior retirees.
 The congress reaffirmed Vietnam's plans of accelerating industrialization and modernization in order to become a modern-industrialized state by 2020, and adopted the 7th Five-Year Plan and the Socioeconomic Strategy for the 2001–2010.
 According to Carlyle Thayer, these documents "called for self-reliance, mobilization of domestic capital, the development of Vietnam's comparative advantage, and attracting external resources in the form of foreign investment capital, new technology, and managerial expertise."
 The Political Report stressed the need to retain good relations with fellow socialist states and neighboring countries, while at the same time improving relations with the capitalist world.

 Lê Khả Phiêu stepped down as general secretary at the 1st plenum, and was succeeded by Nông Đức Mạnh.
-Hu Jintao, the Communist Party of China's (CPC) honorary delegate to the 9th National Congress, was rumored for lobbying on Lê Khả Phiêu's retention as general secretary on China's behalf.
+Hu Jintao, shortly prior to becoming the General Secretary of the Chinese Communist Party, served as an honorary delegate to the 9th National Congress and was rumored for lobbying on Lê Khả Phiêu's retention as general secretary on China's behalf.
 After his election to the general secretaryship, Nông Đức Mạnh pledged to Hu Jintao that "the relationship between Vietnam and China will develop better and better in the days to come."
-Not long after did Nông Đức Mạnh meet personally with CPC General Secretary Jiang Zemin.
+Not long after did Nông Đức Mạnh meet personally with then CCP general secretary Jiang Zemin.